Jogendra Nath Sen

 Jogendra Nath Sen (যোগেন্দ্রনাথ সেন) (1887 – 22 May 1916) was an Indian private soldier in the British Army who fought in the First World War.
 He is believed to be the first Bengali soldier to have died in the First World War.

 Early life

 Sen was born in Chandernagore, a French colony in Bengal.
 His mother was a widow and his elder brother was a doctor.
 Sen travelled to England in 1910.
 He took admission in the University of Leeds.
 During his studies he took up a job in Leeds Corporation Electric Lighting station in Whitehall Road.
-Sen completed his B.Sc. in Electrical Engineering in 1913.
+Sen completed his B.Sc. in electrical engineering in 1913.
 He could speak seven languages.

-Career
+Military career

 After completing his studies, Sen was staying in Grosvenor Place in Blackman Lane in Leeds.
-In September, 1914, he enlisted in the 15th West Yorkshire Regiment also known as the Leeds Pals Battalion.
+In September, 1914, he enlisted in the 15th Battalion of the West Yorkshire Regiment also known as the Leeds Pals Battalion.
 Sen was the only non-white in the 15th West Yorkshire Regiment.
-Sen was very much respected by his peers in the army.
-He was called as Jon Sen or John Sen.
+Despite this, Sen was very much respected by his peers in the army, being known as Jon Sen or John Sen.